nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 1. Created the architecture diagram, as well as sequence diagrams for storage.
    >  In the design section, I did the architecture diagram, and the storage part.
 For the implementation section, I did the part on loading and storing of data, including the sequence diagrams.
 1. Added instruction for manual testing.
-   > I wrote the section on manual testing.
 1. Converted developer guide from Google Docs into Markdown.
    > Like the user guide, we did the developer guide on Google Docs.
 I converted it into markdown before splitting it up with the others.
 Again, this was tedious, but not difficult.

 ### Contribution to Team-Based Tasks:

 1. Did the release for V1.0.
-   > Together with the team, I created release V1.0 in our team repository.
 1. Fixed minor bugs for some components.
-   > I helped to fix bugs in various components of the project.
-Examples include [fixing the formatting of data printed out by the various list commands](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/74/files), as well as [getting focus for the text editor](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/130/files).
+   > Examples include [fixing the formatting of data printed out by the various list commands](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/74/files), as well as [getting focus for the text editor](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/130/files).
-1. Maintained issue tracker.
-   > I created some issues and added labels to them.
+1. Created issues and added labels on the issue tracker.

 ### Review/mentoring contributions: